powluiz/NLW_expert_nodejs/README.md

 ## How to test

-Use alguma ferramentas para teste de API como Postman, Insomnia ou Hoppscotch.
+Use any tool to test APIs, like Postman, Insomnia or Hoppscotch.

 Test the endpoints as per the examples below, where `server_base_url` is the same as `localhost:3333`.